Engaging with patients virtually during COVID-19: Insights and recommendations

 Another quick and simple approach to theming this type of data is to revisit your project aims and remind yourself what insights you were hoping to gain.
 Then, as a team, review the notes from each interview in turn and categorise responses according to which aim they inform.
 This then starts the team discussions as to which issues need prioritising (as they were mentioned by more than one participant), and the identification of possible tests of change.

-We hope this guide provides some useful starting points for conducting your own patient engagement work.
+This guide provides some useful starting points for conducting your own patient engagement work.
 We would like to thank NHS Grampian Dermatology and Plastics services for sharing their experience and key learning.

 Do you have more examples you'd like us to share?